 Hyde Park is the largest green space in the city and home to the Diana, Princess of Wales Memorial Fountain close to Kensington Palace and not far away from the Victoria and Albert Museum.

 St Jame’s Park is the oldest royal park in the city and a sanctuary for ducks, geese and swans.
-It’s next to Buckingham Palace so you are unlikely to miss it.
+It’s next to Buckingham Palace, so you are unlikely to miss it.

 Some of our favourite parks were the little ones like the ones you seen in movies set in London.
 They seem like private gardens, and some are, but many are open to the public.
 They are all over the place, and I am sure you will discover your own.

-Where: St James Park is on Horse Guards Road – nearest Tube stop is When: Open 5am – Midnight Cost: Free
+Where: St James Park is on Horse Guards Road – nearest Tube stop is When: Open 5am – Midnight

-Since the 1970’s when this was the epicentre of the London Punk scene Camden has always been a great place to head for a spot of people watching and it still is.
+Since the 1970’s when this was the epicentre of the London Punk scene, Camden has always been a great place to head for a spot of people watching, and it still is.
 It still has a strong musical focus with plenty of spots for live music and a statue of Amy Winehouse that is worth hunting down.

 Where: There are two stops on the Northern Line that will get you here either Camden Town and Chalk Farm Road

-Combine your visit to this colourful little village with a stop at the Portobello Road Market (every day but Sunday) Off season try to visit on a Saturday to enjoy the buzzy atmosphere.
+Combine your visit to this colourful little village with a stop at the Portobello Road Market (every day but Sunday) Offseason try to visit on a Saturday to enjoy the buzzy atmosphere.

-Notting Hill has always been popular but after the film of the same name was released in 1999 tourists began flocking here in even larger numbers.
+Notting Hill has always been popular but after the film of the same name was released in 1999 tourists began flocking here in even more significant numbers.
 I made my first visit to this cute little area will colourful houses back in 1990 and loved it then.

 We caught the bus from the city to the end of Portobello Road and walked the full street before veering off to the side streets.
-The market was in full swing and we ended up spending way more time here than planned as I had to pop into all the book shops, Lutyens & Rubinstein was a favourite and – you have been warned – do not enter Books for Cooks unless you have a big luggage allowance!
+The market was in full swing, and we ended up spending way more time here than planned as I had to pop in to all the book shops, Lutyens & Rubinstein was a favourite and – you have been warned – do not enter Books for Cooks unless you have a big luggage allowance!

 Some pretty streets to wander include and take great Instagram snaps include: